PalmDevs/better-aliucordrn-plugins-template/README.md

 # or if you use pnpm
 pnpm install
 ```
 This usually takes a bit of time.
-Please be patient as this package includes a lot of dependencies.
+Please be patient as this template includes a lot of dependencies.
 If you know what you're doing, you can modify the [**package.json**](./package.json) file to remove some of the dependencies.

-  - Checkout the template
+  - Check out the template!
   - Build the example plugin and test
 ```sh
 npm run build ExamplePlugin